 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur at any moment and can be a frequent household problem.
-It’s unpleasant, messy, and inconvenient and require immediate attention.
-However, you don’t always have to contact the plumber immediately.
-In this blog post, we will guide you through a few easy ways to clean your toilet in no time.
+Toilet blockages can happen anytime and are a common issue for homeowners.
+They can be uncomfortable, messy, and inconvenient, and require immediate attention.
+However, you do not always require a plumber right away.
+In this blog post we’ll guide you through simple steps to unclog your toilet in no time.

 Key Takeaways

-- Toilet blockages can be resolved using simple tools and techniques like plungers, baking soda
+- Toilet blockages can be resolved using simple tools and techniques such as a plunger, baking soda

 - Rubber Gloves